cdelker/schemdraw/docs/elements/electrical.rst

         d.draw()

-These elements are defined in the `SchemDraw.elements` module.
+These elements are defined in the `schemdraw.elements` module.

 2-terminal Elements
 -------------------